 - Instead of having a list of books on their homepage, they chose to focus on a feeling: relaxing in bed while reading a great book.

 - The “Gifts” button increases user activity.
 After you click on it you are greeted by this cool message: “Why give one book when you can give half a million?”

 - Their blog and reviews section are frequently updated and they provide a lot of tempting titles for their readers.

-- The bottles have an eye-catching, creative design, some minimal, others very colorful.
-They don’t stick to only one design.
+- The product photos have an eye-catching, creative design, some minimal, others very colorful.
+They don't stick to only one design.

 - Bold fonts and a nice mix of colors add up to a very cool, modern feel.

 - The ‘$10 off coupon' helps bring in more subscribers, but it doesn't feel intrusive.

 - As this charger dock had a lot of publicity, they have the ‘Featured On' widget about halfway on the page.

 - These guys have a blog updated often, a feature on their German factory where they make the blades, and even a real-life barbershop in New York.
 The visitor learns about all these just by scrolling on Harry's homepage.

 - As they sell shaving goods, they thought of a smart way to get clients to buy their products – a membership that delivers these products, all customized by the user.